-~~These~~ Those ~~past~~ alterations ~~have~~ resulted from ~~the present use of~~ stream courses used as storm drains, and past land use practices which produced large amounts of sediment, contributing to creek degradation.
-Alterations also included installation of structures such as tide gates, which prevent or severely limit ~~access for anadromous~~ fish passage to all creeks ~~except for~~ but Jacoby, Janes and Jolly Giant creeks.
+These alterations have resulted from the present use of stream courses as storm drains, and past land use practices which produced large amounts of sediment, contributing to creek degradation.
+Alterations also included structures such as tidegates, which prevent or severely limit access for anadromous fish to all but Jacoby and Jolly Giant creeks.
+Except for Jacoby Creek, the riparian forests have been completely removed from at least half of each stream channel.
+Pollutants from a variety of sources (including petroleum products from urban run-off and suspended sediments from soil erosion) degrade the appearance and the biological integrity of the creeks.

-The Resource Conservation and Management Element contains overall goals and policies for creek management, which are supported by the Creeks Management Plan policies and implementation measures.
-The Creeks Management Plan provides policy direction for new and modified development along creeks, and for existing activities in creek zones, in order to fully realize the creek's beneficial uses.
+The Resource Conservation and Management Element contains overall goals and policies for creek management, which are supported by CMP policies and implementation measures.
+The CMP provides policy direction for new and modified development along creeks, and for existing activities in creek zones, in order to fully realize the creek's beneficial uses.